Picture shows optometrist examining patient's eye

 Scam Alert

-Please see THIS NOTICE regarding a potential scam.
+Please see THIS NOTICE regarding written scams.

 The Board will not call seeking payment of administrative penalties – all notices of administrative penalty will be in writing and require you to send a check to the Board’s mailing address.